canxer314/Dotfiles/ReadMe.md

-# Ting Zhou's Configuration for Dotfiles and Atom
+# Ting Zhou's Configuration for SpaceVim, Dotfiles and Atom

 ## Installation